Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 They’re very real and often used in very interesting ways.

-Tay’s AI was eventually shut down and deactivated, highlighting one danger of bots and fake followers.
+Tay’s AI was eventually deactivated, highlighting one danger of bots and fake followers.

 Twitter makes a business promoting posts and connecting real users with each other.